 Instead of spending the time doing it yourself, take that time back and outsource the approval process to your agency.
 Ask your agency to put together an approval document you can present to your board and other team members, then have them follow up and make sure they have everyone’s approval before moving forward.

 The more you can outsource these kinds of tasks to your agency, the less time you have to spend doing it yourself — and the more time you’ll get back to work on more important projects.

 There’s no way to magically make more time appear during the day.
-But now that you know the six biggest time wasters for nonprofits (and how to avoid them), you have everything you need to identify the time sucks during your day — and take back that time to work on the things that really matter.
+But you can be a more effective nonprofit now that you know the six biggest time wasters for nonprofits (and how to avoid them).
+You have everything you need to identify the time sucks during your day — and take back that time to work on the things that really matter.